U.S. makes public ex-FIFA official Blazer's 2013 plea agreement

 Prosecutors made the agreement with the key cooperating witness public after a federal judge in Brooklyn, New York, on Thursday ordered it unsealed at the request of media outlets following the indictment of nine current and former FIFA officials and five corporate executives.

-The document revealed that Blazer, the former general secretary of CONCACAF, football's governing body in North and Central America and the Caribbean, began providing prosecutors information as early as December 2011.
+The document revealed that Blazer, the former general secretary of CONCACAF, soccer's governing body in North and Central America and the Caribbean, began providing prosecutors information as early as December 2011.

 Under the agreement, Blazer agreed to provide prosecutors information, turn over any documents he possessed related to the probe, participate in undercover activities and testify at trial.

-The Justice Department had initially opposed making the agreement public, arguing that confirming that Blazer was a cooperating witness would prejudice its investigation and jeopardise his safety.
+The Justice Department had initially opposed making the agreement public, arguing that confirming that Blazer was a cooperating witness would prejudice its investigation and jeopardize his safety.

 But U.S. District Judge Raymond Dearie on Thursday rejected those arguments, saying prosecutors had failed to meet their "high burden" to establish the document should remain sealed.